Walks you can reach from Croy by train

 , South Queensferry, Edinburgh, Scotland, United Kingdom, UK, Europe by godrick

-Dalmeny Station to Edinburgh Waverley Station (West Lothian)
+Dalmeny to Edinburgh Waverley (West Lothian)

 45 minutes direct from Croy.